 Field-hunting tip

-Look in metamorphic rocks rich in aluminum and magnesium, such as granulites country — that is the host setting where kornerupine typically forms.
+Look in metamorphic rocks rich in aluminum and magnesium, such as granulites country, the host setting where kornerupine typically forms.
 If you start seeing sapphire, spinel, garnet in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, fibrous, massive habit, so train your eye for that shape before scanning the outcrop.